ataylorme/Advanced-WordPress-on-Pantheon/README.md

 * Add example for using Grunt instead of gulp to bin/build.sh
 * Add example of using a git host besides Github for the source repository

-## Warning!
-This repository uses an alternate docroot on Pantheon.
-This feature is pre-release and considered experimental.
-Do NOT use in production.
-If you would like to follow the public progress of the alternate docroot feature see [issue 1651 of the Pantheon documentation repository](https://github.com/pantheon-systems/documentation/issues/1651).

 ## Circle CI Setup
 The following sensitive variables will need to be stored in Circle CI as environment variables